Rich and Firm

 Speed check

-The subject of internet connection is never far from the spotlight as homeowners express frustration over slow speeds.
+The subject of internet connection and cox internet pricing is never far from the spotlight as homeowners express frustration over slow speeds, given the amount they pay.

 The Digital Economy Bill passed this year includes government powers to impose a minimum broadband speed of 10 megabits per second (mbps) from providers, although this is far lower than the 30 mbps the House of